jasand-pereza/creative-market-project/README.md

-# Free Trial email verification tool – Scope Document
+# Free Trial email verification tool – Scope/Project Info Document

 ## Project Summary.
 This document outlines the scope for this project.
 It will breakdown highlevel tasks by including a description for each item.